This feature will allow you to create a CSV (comma delimited) file to be opened with a spreadsheet program like Microsoft Excel.

 To select

-either a different name or location to save, click the button
+either a different name or location to save, click the

 to bring up the browse window.